What is it?

 - Sedative medications (CNS depressants)

-- 5-HTP might cause sleepiness and drowsiness.
-Medications that cause sleepiness are called sedatives.
-Taking 5-HTP along with sedative medications might cause too much sleepiness.
+- 5-HTP might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking 5-HTP with sedative medications might cause breathing problems and/or too much sleepiness.

 Are there interactions with herbs and supplements?